ranjeethmahankali/implicit/README.md

 ## Building the Solution ##

-Its a standard Visual Studio solution that uses NuGet packages.
-All dependencies and prop files are included in the repo and you can just build it.
+Its a standard Visual Studio solution.
+Some of the dependencies are included in the repo with a props file

+* glfw, glew (opengl.props)
+* LightOCLSDK (opencl.props)

+And you should install the other dependencies using vcpkg

+* glm
+* lua
+* boost-gil

+You should be able to build the solution after installing the above dependencies

 ## Using the application ##